flame-engine/flame/doc/flame/camera.md

 To add static components behind the world you can add them to the `backdrop` component, or replace the `backdrop` component.
-This is for example useful if you want to have a static `ParallaxComponent` beneath a world that you can move around it.
+This is for example useful if you want to have a static `ParallaxComponent` that shows behind a world that contains a player that can move around.

 Example: